-On September 8, 2023, the Company issued a \$3,300,000 convertible debenture (the "Debenture") to strategic investor B2Gold.
-B2Gold funded its subscription in the Debenture by applying the principal amount of the previously issued \$1,750,000 Bridge Loan (Note 6) and by providing an additional \$1,550,000 of new investment.
+On September 8, 2023 and January 8, 2024, the Company issued a \$3,300,000 convertible debenture (the "First Debenture") and a \$2,000,000 convertible debenture (the "Second Debenture") to strategic investor B2Gold (collectively the "Debentures").
+B2Gold funded part of its subscription in the First Debenture by applying the principal amount of the previously issued \$1,750,000 Bridge Loan (Note 6).

-The Debenture matures on September 8, 2028 and bears an interest rate of 7% per annum calculated and compounded annually in arrears on each anniversary date, being September 8 of each year.
-The principal amount of the Debenture is convertible into common shares of BeMetals at the option of the holder at any time on or before the maturity date at a price of \$0.25 per common share.
-Accrued interest on the Debenture is convertible into common shares of the maturity date at a price of \$0.25 per common share.
-Accrued interest on the Debenture is convertible into common shares at the option of the holder on the maturity date at a price per common share that is the greater of \$0.25 and market price at the time of conversion (subject to prior approval by the TSX-V).
+The Debentures mature on September 8, 2028 and January 8, 2029 and bear an interest rate of 7% per annum calculated and compounded annually in arrears on each anniversary date of the Debentures.
+The principal amount of the Debentures are convertible into common shares of BeMetals at the option of the holder at any time on or before the maturity dates at a price of \$0.25 per common share.
+Accrued interest on the Debentures is convertible into common shares at the option of the holder on the maturity dates at a price per common share that is the greater of \$0.25 and market price at the time of conversion (subject to prior approval by the TSX-V).

-The debenture is a compound instrument, and the proceeds are required to be bifurcated to record the fair value of the separate debt and equity components.
+The Debentures are compound instruments, and the proceeds are required to be bifurcated to record the fair value of the separate debt and equity components.
 The fair value of the debt was determined using a discounted cash flow model using an estimated market interest rate for equivalent debt of 16%.

-The initial fair value of the debt was calculated to be \$2,204,046 with the residual portion of \$1,095,954 allocated to equity.
-Transaction costs totalled \$43,903, of which \$29,322 were allocated to the liability component and offset the carrying value and are amortized using the effective interest method as finance costs over the expected life of the Debenture and \$14,581 were allocated to the equity component.
+The initial fair value of the First Debenture was calculated to be \$2,204,046 with the residual portion of \$1,095,954 allocated to equity.
+Transaction costs totalled \$43,903, of which \$29,322 were allocated to the liability component and offset the carrying value and are amortized using the effective interest method as finance costs over the expected life of the First Debenture and \$14,581 were allocated to the equity component.